Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

 - **Debug Log Options**
   - The debug log helps diagnose technical issues with the app.
 - **Reset Settings**
-  - Deletes all chats or reset all settings to default.
+  - Deletes all chats or resets all settings to default.
 - **Update**
   - Allows you to manually update the app.
 - **User Interface**